Well over a year since COVID-19 heavily disrupted our lives, we are slowly seeing a return to something more like a pre-COVID world.

 The other essential aspect of your digital content foundation is having a WeChat official account.
 WeChat is China’s biggest social media platform, and the stats around WeChat are impressive:

 - Two-thirds of users log in over 10 times a day

 - Users spend 30% of their time on mobile

 - Users spent $1.7 billion in lifestyle spending

 Because of its huge userbase, it’s a great way to stay in touch with your three main audiences: prospective students, current students and alumni.
-As a social media platform, it also allows institutions to interact with their followers on a more personal level, giving brands the opportunity to flex their creativity and show more personality.
+As a social media platform, WeChat also allows institutions to interact with its followers on a more personal level, giving brands the opportunity to flex their creativity and show more personality.

 When it comes to WeChat, institutions must first decide which official account is best suited to their purposes:

-- Universal: This is a new type of official account, which offers the best of both worlds.
+This is a new type of official account, which offers the best of both worlds.
 You can apply for the account using your local business licence, and get access to most of the features as well as domestic and overseas audiences.
-The downside is the application takes a fair bit longer, and it is also much more expensive – however, we think the price is worth it to own your asset outright.
+The downside is the application takes a fair bit longer, and is also much more expensive.
+However, we think the price is worth it to own your asset outright.